COMP2150-24s1/level-design-assessment-TerrenceGunawan/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?
+The player learns
 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?
+The main challenges in this game is the movement to avoid falling into the acid reseting your progress.
+Enemies are added in to restrict the player movement and pose as another threat to the player.
+I designed it in a way where if i played that part of the section and it felt boring i would do something to add difficulty to retain flow.
+It is balanced
 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?
+In section 3 of my level i have created a maze-like structure inviting the player to find the key and the key door.
+I have added spikes to signify where not to go but not blocking off the path.

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.